 When offices are safe to return to, we can expect that staff will choose to become hybrid workers in order to hold on to this flexibility of choice.
 This means that their work will be based wherever is most productive for them and the firm.
 Personnel may work from home 2-3 days a week, and will happily share “free address” (or non-assigned) space within the office on the days that they’re in depending on role.

 By adopting this Experience-Based Working (EBW) model, firms can continue to offer staff greater choice in how and where staff work.

 To accommodate these preferences, law firms will need to develop the spaces needed to support different working needs and experiences in the form of bookable focus spaces, collaborative spaces, and meeting rooms.

 Develop your workplace strategy

 If you’re a law firm in the process of planning out your office of the future, there are many decisions to make in a time that’s still uncertain.
-The first step towards planning out your office involves getting a deep understanding of what works best for your team now and in the future. for the future involves understanding what works best for your team.
-Start by assessing and measuring your staff’s current work preferences and finding out what workstyles are leaving towards in the future.
+The first step towards planning out your office involves getting a deep understanding of what works best for your team now and in the future.
+The future involves understanding what works best for your firm and your personnel .
+Start by assessing and measuring your team’s current productivity and finding out what workstyles and personas are going to be the best fit in the future.

 For assistance in developing your workplace strategy, schedule a free consultation with Aura.
 We help you: